In this article:

 There are some potential disadvantages of getting a cash-out refinance, however, especially if your budget doesn't have a lot of room for a higher monthly payment.
 Here's what to consider before you apply for a cash-out refinance.

 For the most part, a cash-out refinance works similarly to a traditional mortgage refinance loan.
-Both processes replace your existing mortgage with a new one that may come with a new interest rate, monthly payment and more.
+Both processes replace your existing mortgage with a new one that may come with a new interest rate, repayment term, monthly payment and more.

 The primary difference is that a cash-out refinance loan will be larger than the remaining balance on your mortgage—allowing you to pocket the difference in cash.
+Even if you qualify for a lower interest rate, a cash-out refinance will typically raise the lifetime cost of your loan.

 You can use your funds from a cash-out refinance for just about anything you want.
 Some of the more common reasons include home improvements, debt consolidation and other major expenses.

-Drawbacks of a Cash-Out Refinance
+Pros and Cons of a Cash-Out Refinance

 How to Qualify for a Cash-Out Refinance

-A cash-out refinance loan generally comes with the same eligibility criteria as a traditional mortgage refinance loan.
+A cash-out refinance loan generally comes with the same eligibility criteria as a traditional mortgage refinance loan:

-The main difference is that you typically need to have more than 20% equity in your home to obtain a loan—with traditional refinance loans, your loan-to-value ratio (LTV) may not be a deal-killer unless it's close to 100%.
+- Equity: The main difference is that you typically need to have more than 20% equity in your home to obtain a loan—with traditional refinance loans, your loan-to-value ratio (LTV) may not be a deal-killer unless it's close to 100%.

-Alternative Options for a Cash-Out Refinance
+Alternatives to a Cash-Out Refinance

 Depending on why you're considering a cash-out refinance, you may have several appealing options to save or borrow money.
 Here are some to consider:

-One of the benefits of personal loans is that they're typically unsecured, so you don't risk losing any of your big personal assets such as your home or vehicle in the case of default.
+One of the benefits of personal loans is that they're typically unsecured, so you don't risk losing any of your big personal assets, such as your home or vehicle, in the case of default.
 However, because there's no collateral, their interest rates can be higher than you could get through a cash-out refinance.

 Home Equity Loan or Line of Credit